SummaryRead the full fact sheet

 - Street food is a great way to experience local culture, and good for your wallet too.
 But these stalls probably won’t have the same hygiene standards as restaurants.
 The best approach is to choose steaming hot food straight off the grill.

-- If you are pregnant or have a weakened immune system, avoid unpasteurised dairy products (such as milk, yoghurt and cheese).
+- or have a weakened , avoid (such as milk, yoghurt and cheese).

 Treatment for food-related illness when travelling

 - Make yourself as comfortable as possible at the place where you are staying – plan to stay put for a few days.
 Your body needs rest, fluids and a bathroom.